OU-CS3203/GitLab_GCP_tutorial/README.md

 In a new tab, the GitLab page should appear,

-**Notice 1:** You might face with chrome safety alert that the page is not secure, that is because we are using an IP instead of domain in a HTTPS connection, depending on your browser, accept to enter to webpage.
+**Notice 1:** You might face with browser safety alert that the page is not secure, that is because we are using an IP instead of domain in a HTTPS connection, depending on your browser, accept to enter to webpage.

 **Notice 2: ** GitLab takes a few minute to configure initially and you might see a error 502 *Whoops, GitLab is taking too much time to respond.* Wait 5 minutes and refresh the page again until you see the following page